8red10/CSC581_SAR_Agent/README.md

 An intelligent First Aid Guidance Agent to support the Cal Poly AI4S&R (AI for search and rescue) project.
 Designed to provide reliable JSON structured first aid and emergency response information using Google's Gemini API.

 The basis of this project is built upon Riley Froomin's GitHub repository (https://github.com/rcfroomin/sar_project).
-More details and instructions for creating your own SAR agent are included in the linked repository.
+More details and instructions for creating your own SAR agent are included there.

 ## Setup and Installation